MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ### Add the sample code

 The function API is the source of extra claims for your token.
 For the purposes of this article, we're hardcoding the values for the sample app.
-In production, fetch information about the user from external data store.
+In production, you can fetch information about the user from external data store.

 In your *AuthEventsTrigger.cs* file, replace the entire contents of the file with the following code:

 [!INCLUDE [nuget-code](./includes/scenarios/custom-extension-tokenissuancestart-setup-nuget-code.md)]

 ### Build and run the project locally